jnm2/lang-design/Target-typed static member lookup.md

 Compare to how target-typing works for `??`.

+## Limitations

+One of the use cases this feature serves is production and consumption of values of nested derived types, for discriminated unions and other scenarios.
+But one consumption scenario that is left out of this improvement is `results.OfType<.Error>()`.
+It's not possible to target-type in this location because the `T` is not correlated with `results`.
+This problem would likely only be solvable in a general way with annotations that would need to ship with the `OfType` declaration.

 ## Drawbacks

+### Ambiguities

 There are a couple of ambiguities, with [parenthesized expressions](#ambiguity-with-parenthesized-expression) and [conditional expressions](#ambiguity-with-conditional-expression).

+### Factory methods public in generic types

+The availability of this feature will flip a current framework design guideline on its head.
+Currently, the design guideline is to declare a static nongeneric class with a generic helper method so that inference is possible: `ImmutableArray.Create<T>`, not `ImmutableArray<T>.Create`.
+When people declare Option types, it's similarly `Option.Some<T>`, not `Option<T>.Some`.

+When target-typing `Option<int> opt = .Some(42)`, what will be called is a static method on the `Option<T>` type rather than on a static helper `Option` type.
+This will require library authors to provide public factory methods in both places, if they want to cater to both target-typed construction (`.Some(42)`) and to non-target-typed inference (`var opt = Option.Some(42);`).

 ## Anti-drawbacks